Click on the image above to view Dan’s beard gallery.

 This I hate.
 I don’t like waiting around for my beard to grow, especially when it’s growing to new lengths.
 I also hate trying to control it, trying to get it to go where i want it to be.
 It’s a barb wire monster.
 I wake up and one side of my face is flatter than the other.
 I get dandruff and skin problems if I don’t brush or shower enough.

 How have other people reacted to your beard?
-How do you feel about their reactions?
+How do you feel

 The variations of reactions are crazy.
 I think I should make a list:

 - “How long did it take you to grow it?”
 This comes mostly from people who like it, but also from some who don’t like it and are curious.

 - “You look like a terrorist!”
 What a wonderful thing to say to a New Yorker, post-9/11.

 - “When are you going to shave it?”
 This comes from largely from people in my college, mostly from girls who don’t like it.
 Very annoying…